norandiaconu/number-cruncher/README.md

-# textparser
+# number-cruncher

-Calculate total time based on lines of input.
+Calculate total time based on lines of input with numbers on the end.

 ## Installation

-`npm install textparser`
+`npm install number-cruncher`

 ## Usage